Benchmade: Products

 Blade steels such as 154CM, D2, CPM S30V steel, CPM S90V steel, CPM 20CV, N690 and M390 are used on many models.
-Benchmade is one of the few manufacturers to have used high speed M2 and CPM M4 tool steels in a production knife.
+Benchmade also uses high speed M2 and CPM M4 tool steels.

 Benchmade receives a significant amount of revenue from selling restricted-sales knives to the military and law enforcement.
-Benchmade produces a diverse selection of "auto", or switchblade knives, along with a range of hunting, fishing, utility and miscellaneous knives, though balisongs remain a core product.
+They produce a diverse selection of "auto", or switchblade knives, along with a range of hunting, fishing, utility and miscellaneous knives, though balisongs remain a core product.
+In recent years most balisongs have been discontinued, with the only remaining Balisong in production being the 85.

 Benchmade has three different knife classes.
 The first class is the Blue Class, also known as the Recreation class.
 This type of Benchmade knife is made for typical use by the everyday person.
 The next class is the Black Class, also known as the Professional class.
 This type of Benchmade knife is made for military, law enforcement, and public safety workers.
 The last class is the Gold class, also known as the Collector class.
 This class of Benchmade knife is made for collectors and are limited edition.

 Benchmade has a patent on the locking mechanism used in most of the switchblades they produce.
-Benchmade additionally holds an exclusive license on use of the McHenry / Williams "AXIS Lock", a spring operated locking mechanism used in both automatic and manual action models.
-The AXIS lock is extolled by many knife enthusiasts for its one-handed operation, strength, and ambidexterity, qualities some say are not shared by other knife locks such as the linerlock, framelock, or lockback.
-This type of lock also has a smaller chance of accidentally being pressed during use.
+Benchmade additionally holds an exclusive license on use of the McHenry / Williams "AXIS Lock", a spring-operated locking mechanism used in both automatic and manual action models.

-Benchmade has a long tradition of incorporating knife design from noted custom cutlery makers into their production models.
-These include Jody Samson, Ernest Emerson, Allen Elishewitz, Mel Pardue, Bill McHenry, Mike Snody, Jason Williams, Warren Osborne, Ken Steigerwalt, and Bob Lum.
+The designers are Jody Samson, Ernest Emerson, Allen Elishewitz, Mel Pardue, Bill McHenry, Mike Snody, Jason Williams, Warren Osborne, Ken Steigerwalt, and Bob Lum.
 Several production Benchmade models based on the work of these designers have become influential within the industry.

 Some of the Benchmade knife models include: